- What Is Short-Term Memory Loss?

 There are quite a lot of reasons that may lead to short-term memory loss in children.
 Some of these causes are explained as follows:

 1. Sleep Deprivation

 Proper sleep both in terms of quantity as well as quality is extremely important for a child’s memory to function properly.
-Hence, if a child is sleep-deprived, he or she may suffer from this problem.
+Hence, if a child is sleep-deprived, he may suffer from this problem.

 3. Attention Deficit Hyperactivity Disorder

-Children who have ADHD usually experience short-term memory loss as they are not able to concentrate on or pay attention to most of the stimuli that they are subjected to.
+Children who have ADHD usually experience short-term memory loss as they are not able to concentrate or pay attention to most of the stimuli that they are subjected to.

 As children suffering from dyscalculia are unable to process visual and auditory information, they find difficulty in retaining the same, which leads to this problem.

 Signs and Symptoms of Short-Term Memory Problems in Children